 You can get all the ingredients for this fast, fresh-tasting noodle dish in the Asian foods section of any well-stocked supermarket or natural foods store.
-Adapted from Vegan Express.
 Photo courtesy of the blog My Electric Ride.
 You can serve this as suggested in the photo with steamed broccolini or broccoli, and thinly sliced red cabbage for a dazzling effect.

 - 12 ounces Asian noodles (see Note)

 - 1 tablespoon neutral vegetable oil (like safflower or sunflower)

 - 1 1/2 cups very finely chopped fresh pineapple, or one 16- to 20-ounce can

 pineapple chunks, drained and finely chopped (see note)

 - 1/2 to 1 teaspoon Thai red or green curry paste, more or less to taste, or Sriracha sauce to taste